5pence/Life-Expectancy-Correlation/README.md

 Note that as these charts use D3.js the webpage is not mobile-ready (responsive) as D3.js is designed for desktop or large-screen viewing.

+Staring at graphs can be rather tedious, so a Simon game emulator was also added on its own page.
  ###Technologies Used
 + HTML5
 + CSS3